e-c-k-e-r/vall-e/README.md

 Simply run `pip install git+https://git.ecker.tech/mrq/vall-e` or `pip install git+https://github.com/e-c-k-e-r/vall-e`.

-I've tested this repo under Python versions `3.10.9`, `3.11.3`, and `3.12.3`.
+This repo is tested under Python versions `3.10.9`, `3.11.3`, and `3.12.3`.

 ## Pre-Trained Model

-My pre-trained weights can be acquired from [here](https://huggingface.co/ecker/vall-e).
+Pre-trained weights can be acquired from
+* [here](https://huggingface.co/ecker/vall-e) or automatically when either inferencing or running the web UI.

-A script to setup a proper environment and download the weights can be invoked with `./scripts/setup.sh`.
-This will automatically create a `venv`, and download the `ar+nar-llama-8` weights and config file to the right place.
+* `./scripts/setup.sh`, a script to setup a proper environment and download the weights.
+This will also automatically create a `venv`.

-When inferencing, either through the web UI or CLI, if no model is passed, the default model will download automatically instead, and should automatically update.
+* when inferencing, either through the web UI or CLI, if no model is passed, the default model will download automatically instead, and should automatically update.

 ## Documentation